Mischler Financial Group: Doyle Holmes

 Doyle Holmes is the president and chief operating officer at the Mischler Financial Group.
 Holmes attended Golden Gate University in San Francisco, California, where he received a Bachelor of Arts degree in business administration.
 Holmes has had a lot of experience working in leadership positions in the financial industry.
-Holmes has worked as the president and CEO for Liberty Monetary Services, president and CEO for Liberty Capital Markets and managing director of fixed income for Gilford Securities, Inc. Holmes worked at Gilford Securities, Inc. until 1996, when he left to work at Mischler Financial Group.

 Lt.
 General H.R.
 McMaster (Ret.)

 Former US National Security Advisor to the President of the United States, Lt.
 General Herbert Raymond ("H.R") McMaster (Ret.) was appointed Special Advisor to Mischler Financial Group in December 2020.
 General McMaster, whose distinguished military career extended over thirty-four years prior to his retirement in 2018, holds an M.A. and Ph.D. in American history, and serves as a guest lecturer at the Stanford University Graduate School of Business.
-He is also a member of the Board of Directors for Zoom Video Communications, Inc. As a Special Advisor to Mischler, General McMaster will offer distinctive geopolitical and global macro insight to the firm’s Fortune 500 treasury clients and to the institutional investors and asset managers who rely on Mischler for helping them navigate domestic and global financial markets.